mpilar/resume/doc-src/about.rst

 Irrational Thoughts
 ###################

-If I have a constant recurring irrational thought is that I despise PHP, unlike the plethora of other languages I have seen I can never find beauty in a PHP program.
-Perhaps I have not been introduced to good PHP, but even the language design itself seems inelegant to a fault.
-This is not to mean I don't dive into PHP programs to diagnose them or see how they tick, but that it is not my comfort zone.
+If I have a constant recurring irrational thought is that I am uncomfortable with PHP, unlike other languages I have seen I have been unable to find beauty in a PHP program.
+Perhaps I have not been introduced to good PHP, but even the language design itself seems inelegant to me.
+This is not to mean I don't dive into PHP programs to diagnose them or see how they tick, but that it is well outside my comfort zone.